erenonal/K-means_customer_segmentation/README.md

-# K-Means Customer Segmentation (due to cradit card bheaviour)
+# K-Means Customer Segmentation (due to cradit card behaviour)

 # About Porject